 The course runs for 6 semesters.
 The fees quoted are payable for each year.

-This is a part-time course suitable for mature early years practitioners, working in childcare or wiling to undertake a weekly voluntary placement.
-They should hold a Level 3 qualification and who can demonstrate, at interview, the potential to succeed in higher education.
+This is a part-time course for people passionate about early years who are either working in childcare or wiling to undertake a weekly voluntary placement.
+They should hold a Level 3 qualification and be able to demonstrate, at interview, the potential to succeed in higher education.

 The Foundation Degree is comprised of a range of modules which focus on working with children and it has a special emphasis on holistic learning.
-It includes taught elements, individual research elements and vocational elements related to childcare, with specialist modules enabling you to deepen your knowledge of the development and learning of children.
-These modules cover: child development, theories of learning, children and families, child protection, play theory, outdoor play, children's literacy and numeracy, and legislative frameworks.
+It includes taught elements, individual research elements and vocational elements related to childcare, with specialist modules enabling you to deepen your knowledge of children's development and learning.
+These modules cover: child development, theories of learning, children and families, safeguarding, play theory, embracing diversity, children's literacy and numeracy, and legislative frameworks.